Agbafo/Aleo-Runner/README.md

 # Aleo-Runner
-A layer 1 blockchain that ZK by design.
+A layer 1 blockchain that's ZK by design.